I-Man-H/SystemEngineering/Week 6/Week 6.md

 ## Announcements:

-* Assignment 1 marks have been released.
+* Reflection 2 due date has been extended to Tuesday 2nd April - 9:00 AM.
-* [Assignment 2](https://wattlecourses.anu.edu.au/mod/resource/view.php?id=2800232) has been released (Due on 17 April 2023, 8:59 AM)
+* [Assignment 2]() has been released (Due on 15 April 2024, 9:00 AM).

 # Introduction
 Design synthesis is a creative activity that transforms a system’s **_functional_** decomposition into a **_physical_** architecture (or **_system_** architecture for conceptual systems).
 Where functional architectures describe **_what_** the system must do, physical and system architectures describe **_how_** the system will do it.